Maine astronaut rockets to late-night TV stardom

-NEW YORK — Not only is Jessica Meir living among the star, she has now become a star herself on late-night television.
+NEW YORK — Not only is Jessica Meir living among the stars, she has now become one star herself on late-night television.

 Colbert has been hosting the program from his home and talking to guests remotely to maintain social distancing during the coronavirus outbreak.
 But with Meir, he stretched the boundaries of long-distance communication even further by connecting with her on the International Space Station (ISS).